emberjs/rfcs/text/0000-angle-bracket-invocation.md

 existing use cases, such as service injections.
 This allows existing components to be invoked by the new syntax.

-Another benefit of the captial letter rule is that we can now support component names with a single word, such as `<Button>`, `<Modal>` and `<Tab>`.
+Another benefit of the capital letter rule is that we can now support component names with a single word, such as `<Button>`, `<Modal>` and `<Tab>`.

 > Note: Some day, we may want to explore a file system migration to remove the